Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS trainer guide - Optimized architecture.md

 # Trainer information

 Thank you for taking time to support the whiteboard design sessions as a trainer!

 ## Role of the trainer

 An amazing trainer:

--   Creates a safe environment in which learning can take place.
+-   Creates a safe environment in which learning can take place

--   Stimulates the participant's thinking.
+-   Stimulates the participant's thinking

--   Involves the participant in the learning process.
+-   Involves the participant in the learning process

--   Manages the learning process (on time, on topic, and adjusting to benefit participants).
+-   Manages the learning process (on time, on topic, and adjusting to benefit participants)

--   Ensures individual participant accountability.
+-   Ensures individual participant accountability

--   Ties it all together for the participant.
+-   Ties it all together for the participant

--   Provides insight and experience to the learning process.
+-   Provides insight and experience to the learning process

--   Effectively leads the whiteboard design session discussion.
+-   Effectively leads the whiteboard design session discussion

--   Monitors quality and appropriateness of participant deliverables.
+-   Monitors quality and appropriateness of participant deliverables

--   Effectively leads the feedback process.
+-   Effectively leads the feedback process

 ## Whiteboard design session flow

 Each whiteboard design session uses the following flow:

-## Step 1: Review the customer case study
+**Step 1: Review the customer case study (15 minutes)**

-**Outcome**

-Analyze your customer’s needs.
+Outcome: Analyze your customer's needs

-Time frame: 15 minutes

-Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.

-2. Read all the directions for Steps 1--3 in the student guide.

-3. As a table team, review the following customer case study.
+-   Customer's background, situation, needs and technical requirements

+-   Current customer infrastructure and architecture

+-   Potential issues, objectives and blockers

 **Step 2: Design a proof of concept solution (60 minutes)**

-Outcome: Prepare to present a solution for your target customer audience
+Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 -   Determine your target customer audience